devo-ab/bike-shop/readme.md

 # 🚴‍♂️ Bike Shop – Responsive Bike Selling Landing Page

 **Bike Shop** is a fully responsive landing page designed for showcasing and selling bikes.
-Built using **HTML** and **Tailwind CSS**, it provides a clean, modern interface across all devices.
+Built using **HTML** and **Tailwind CSS** and **DaisyUI**, it provides a clean, modern interface across all devices.
 The site features a dynamic slider, product highlights, customer reviews, FAQs, and a strong call-to-action — making it ideal for any bike selling agency.

 [🔗 Live Demo](https://devo-ab.github.io/bike-shop)